 Please contact Michael Huff at 202-475-4933 if you have questions about:

 Monthly Reporting/Issuer Assistance

 Please contact the Ginnie Mae Data Collection Agent at (888) 446-6434 if you have any questions about:

 Please contact John T. Daugherty at (202) 475-7848 if you have questions about:

 Transfers of Servicing (MERS)

-Please send an e-mail to Caroline Gorman-Miller if you are a new Issuer and need training on Ginnie Mae forms and systems.
+Please see the Bootcamp Training page under Issuers, if you are a new Issuer and need training on Ginnie Mae forms and systems.